Home Blog

 Practical Considerations for Renters

-Before choosing to rent in McKees Rocks, potential residents should consider several practical factors.
+Before choosing to rent in Etna, potential residents should consider several practical factors.

 Car Ownership

-Car ownership is advisable for residents of McKees Rocks.
+Car ownership is advisable for residents of Etna.
 While bus service is available, the borough’s layout and the distribution of amenities make car ownership practical for daily life.
-The short commute to downtown makes car usage efficient, with fuel and maintenance costs lower than for longer suburban commutes.
+The short commute to downtown makes car usage efficient.

 Housing Condition

-Given the age of McKees Rocks’ housing stock, properties can vary significantly in condition and amenities.
+Given the age of Etna’s housing stock, properties can vary significantly in condition and amenities.
 Renters should inspect each unit carefully and clarify what is included in terms of parking, utilities, and maintenance responsibilities.
-The best value often comes from well maintained properties, including those that have undergone recent renovation.
+The best value often comes from well maintained properties.

 Schools

-For renters with children, McKees Rocks is served by the Sto-Rox School District, which includes the borough along with neighboring communities.
+For renters with children, the Shaler Area School District serves the community.
 Families should evaluate the district’s offerings in the context of their educational priorities.

-For renters considering McKees Rocks, it helps to understand how it compares to alternative locations.
+For renters considering Etna, it helps to understand how it compares to alternative locations in the region.

 Versus the North Side

-Compared to Pittsburgh’s North Side neighborhoods, McKees Rocks offers lower rental rates at the cost of fewer walkable amenities and a less polished commercial district.
+Compared to Pittsburgh’s North Side neighborhoods, Etna offers lower rental rates at the cost of fewer city services and less polished commercial districts.
 The North Side offers proximity to downtown and cultural institutions but at higher rental rates.

 Making the Decision